-In the analysis below, we compare the UK’s top 10 export businesses based on asset values, sales and profitability.
-Also specified is the city where each conglomerate has its headquarters.
+In the analysis below, we compare 10 of the UK’s top exports-oriented businesses based on asset values, sales and profitability.
+Also presented is the city where each conglomerate has its headquarters.

 United Kingdom’s Top 10 Major Export Companies